AVIF vs WebP: Which Modern Image Format Is Better?

 image 16

-In comparison to WebP, AVIF provides superior lossy compression for photos and text images, with a 10% improvement across the compression range.
+When comparing AVIF to WebP, AVIF provides superior lossy compression for photos and text images, with a 10% improvement across the compression range.

 image 17